AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute.md

 For detailed information on how to add particular aspects, see the following guides:

-{% include section-navigation-tiles.html type="contribute" affiliations=true search=true %}
+{% include section-navigation-tiles-simple.html type="contribute" affiliations=false search=false %}

 ### GitHub Issues